philipshih/philipshih.github.io/ROSETTA_DOCUMENTATION.md

 ---

-## 📖 Flip the Page
+## (<i class="fas fa-angle-right"></i>) Flip Page
 Click the large right-arrow button (<i class="fas fa-angle-right"></i>) after providing your input and selecting your desired options.
-Rosetta will compile all inputs and begin processing.
-Generation will complete even if Rosetta is closed.
+After flipping the page, the Note will generate even if you navigate away from this webpage.
 Please allow up to 3 minutes for processing.

 ---

 ## 💡 Output
-Displays reasoning during Note generation. 💡 Output will not be displayed until Note completes generating.
+Displays reasoning during Note generation.
+Will not be displayed until Note completes generating.

 ---

 ## 📝 Note
-Your completed Note appears in this section.
+The completed Note appears in this section.

 **Copy** (<i class="fas fa-copy"></i>)
 Copies the Note to your clipboard.